-Unless otherwise noted in the individual scholarship description, scholarships are awarded one year at a time so that scholarship standing is assessed on students' most recent academic work.
+Scholarships have been made possible through the generosity of the benefactors who wish to assist the University in achieving its aim of providing quality higher education for women.
+Unless otherwise noted in the individual award description, scholarships are awarded for one year at a time.
+All students become eligible for consideration (or to make application where required) annually, so that scholarship standing is always assessed on students' most recent academic work.

-Entrance and in-course awards are awarded by the Committee on Admissions and Scholarships in accordance with established scholarship eligibility criteria.
+Entrance and In-Course awards listed in this section are awarded by the Committee on Admissions and Scholarships in accordance with established scholarship eligibility criteria.
 Students are advised to read each award description carefully.
 Some awards require a special application form or letter from the student and where this is the case, the award description specifies what is required.
 Often this means that students must supply additional personal information in order to demonstrate how they meet the specific requirements of the award.
 The majority of awards listed do not require any special application; students are automatically screened for eligibility and presented to the Committee for consideration.

-Scholarships administered by the Mount are awarded on the basis of academic merit and for both entrance and incourse awards this means meeting a minimum eligibility criterion of having an overall 80 percent or better coursework average with no grade below 70 percent if graded on a numeric scale and a minimum GPA of 3.5 if graded on an alphabetic scale.
-Additional factors taken into account are listed at the beginning of the entrance and in-course listings that follow.
+Scholarships administered by The Mount are awarded on the basis of academic merit and for both Entrance and In-Course awards this means meeting a minimum eligibility criterion of having an overall 80 percent or better coursework average with no grade below 70 percent if graded on a numeric scale and a minimum GPA of 3.5 if graded on an alphabetic scale.
+Additional factors taken into account are listed at the beginning of the Entrance and In-Course listings that follow.